filodb/FiloDB/doc/ingestion.md

     max-chunks-size = 500

-    # Fixed amount of memory, in MBs, to allocate for encoded chunks per shard
+    # Number of bytes of offheap mem to allocate to chunk storage in each shard.
+Ex.
+1000MB, 1G, 2GB
+    # Assume 5 bytes per sample, should be roughly equal to (# samples per time series) * (# time series)
-    shard-memory-mb = 512
+    shard-mem-size = 256MB

+    # Number of bytes of offheap mem to allocate to write buffers in each shard.
+Ex.
+1000MB, 1G, 2GB
-    # Max # of partitions or time series the WriteBufferPool can allocate and that can be ingested at a time
+    # Scales with the number of time series a shard should hold
-    max-num-partitions = 100000
+    ingestion-buffer-mem-size = 50MB

     # Number of subgroups within each shard.
 Persistence to a ChunkSink occurs one subgroup at a time, as does
     # recovery from failure.
 This many batches of flushes must occur to cover persistence of every partition